 This attribution model is ideal for Franchise Marketers because it will allow for investment pressure testing and the ability to customize the model based on things such as days before conversion.

-If you are struggling with attribution modeling in your Franchise content marketing, consider making a change or consult with someone here at iPost about creating marketing programs that are custom for your organizational needs.
+If you are struggling with franchise marketing attribution in digital marketing, consider making a change or consult with someone here at iPost about creating marketing programs that are custom for your organizational needs. iPost has built a platform that works specifically for franchises.
 Nothing is impossible, and while daunting at first, cohesion across your marketing team is vital.